Mmarzex/kubelab/README.md

 ## Deploy kubernetes

+ - Login to your DigitalOcean account.
+ - Click on API tab and generate a new API token.
+ - Name the token something like `kubelab`.
+ - Copy the given token.
- - From the kubelab controller, run the setup command, using the *private* IP addresses for the droplets just created:
+ - From the kubelab controller, run the setup command, replacing with your DigitalOcean API token, and the *private* IP addresses for your droplets:

 ```
-# Replace with your cluster nodes private ip addresses:
+# Use your own token and private IP addresses:
-DROPLET_IPS="10.93.109.42 10.93.109.70 10.93.111.109" kubelab-setup.sh
+DIGITALOCEAN_API_TOKEN=xxxx DROPLET_IPS="10.93.109.42 10.93.109.70 10.93.111.109" kubelab-setup.sh
 ```

- - Setup installs kubelab code on the kubelab controller to `/var/lib/kubelab` and sets up the Ansible inventory files according to the `DROPLET_IPS`.
+ - Setup installs kubelab code on the kubelab controller to `/var/lib/kubelab`, builds the kubelab docker image, and sets up the Ansible inventory files according to the `DROPLET_IPS`.
  - Once setup is complete, deploy the cluster:

 ```